dummy-image

 • The position of your speech in the wedding schedule

-• Will they provide a sound system, or do you need to practice projection?
+• Will they provide a sound system, or must you practice projection?

 • Will you introduce the other speakers, or is that someone else’s job?

-The first process is brainstorming and writing out general ideas and thoughts that could go with your speech.
-Here you can note stories you may want to tell, stories you want to share, or things you are grateful for having your daughter.
+The first process is brainstorming and writing out general ideas and thoughts that could accompany your speech.
+Here, you can note stories you may want to tell, stories you want to share, or things you are grateful for having your daughter.

-Next, you determine what your speech is going to look like: define your tone.
+Next, you determine what your speech will look like: define your tone.
 Afterward, you will want to organize your thoughts around the structure you created to prepare for your initial draft.

 Drafting and Revision

-After organizing your wedding speech order, you are now ready to start writing seriously.
-After putting down your draft, you will need to review it and make appropriate corrections, leading to my next point on the template.
+After organizing your wedding speech order, you are ready to start writing seriously.
+After putting down your draft, you must review it and make appropriate corrections, leading to my next point on the template.

-The template proper is essential to give you a sense of structure and avoid straying too far from the subject matter.
-So what are the elements of the father of the bride wedding speeches templates?
+The template is essential to give you a sense of structure and avoid straying too far from the subject matter.
+So what are the elements of the father of the bride wedding speech templates?

 1. A proper introduction that lets them know who you are.
-You can throw in a joke at this point since it will still be appropriate.
+You can throw in a joke since it will still be appropriate.

 2. Welcome the wedding guests and give honorable mentions to the groom’s parents and the bride’s mother.